tstibbs/pdf-viewer-sync/README.md

 1. Open the UI: [https://tstibbs.github.io/pdf-viewer-sync/web/#endpoint=\<endpointUrl\>](https://tstibbs.github.io/pdf-viewer-sync/web/#endpoint=<endpointUrl>).
 1. Click the Share button on the top right.
 1. From a second device, scan the QR code now displayed on the first device.
 1. Choose the position value.
 For example, choosing position 1 would cause this device to always show one page further on than the first device.
-Negative numbers will cause it to show pages offset to a page number lower than the first device.
+Negative numbers will cause it to show pages at lower number than the first device.
+Choosing position 0 will cause the second device to show the exact same page as the first device.
 1. On either device, click the Open File button on the top right.
 After opening the PDF on one device is should soon appear automatically on the other device(s).
 The PDF is uploaded to S3 so this can take a while for very large PDFs.
 1. Swipe, click, scroll etc to change page on any device.
 Other devices will change to the same page, plus or minus their position value.

+It should be possible to load multiple devices by scanning the QR code generated on any other device (it does not always have to be the first device that generates the QR code).
+The backend should scale to be able to handle far more devices that would be practical.

 ### Other ways to load the UI